TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 ## Formal Grammars

 Formal grammars come from the idea of generative grammars, which were introduced by Noam Chomsky back in the 1950s.
 Chomsky, a linguist, wanted to figure out what it is we actually *"know"* when we can construct sentences in a language.
-Formal grammars take inspiration from this but focus on more structured systems—they aren't trying to explain natural languages like English or Spanish.
+Formal grammars take inspiration from this but focus on more structured systems: they aren't trying to explain natural languages like English or Spanish.

 ### What is a Formal Grammar?

-To create a formal grammar, you need three main things—or, more precisely, three sets of things:
+To create a formal grammar, you need three main things: or, more precisely, three sets of things:

 1. A set of *terminals*
 2. A set of *non-terminals*